Applying for an Auto Loan

-For refinance loans, we require specific vehicle information such as the VIN, exact mileage, lender contact information and payoff amount.
+For refinance loans, you'll need to give us specific vehicle information such as the VIN, exact mileage, lender contact information and payoff amount.

 Do I need to make a down payment to be approved for an auto loan?

-A down payment isn't required.
-In some cases, however, it may improve the loan-to-value ratio, which may help with the approval process.
+No, a down payment isn't required.
+In some cases, however, it may improve the loan-to-value ratio, which could help with the approval process.

 I have limited credit history.
-Can I still get a loan?
+Can I still get an auto loan?